I'm Dr. Cassie Majestic

 My path in medicine was not as straight and easy as it may seem.
 I often found it challenging to maintain a good work/life balance.
 It took many years, and a whole lot of soul searching, motivation, and attitude changes.

-I’m an Emergency Medicine physician, wife to a firefighter, and mom to a french bulldog we call EMS.
-Yes, it stands for Emergency Medical Services.
-My childhood took place in Michigan but now reside in Orange County, CA. School took me across the country a couple of times; I am a proud Sun Devil and Buckeye alum!
+I’m an Emergency Medicine physician, wife to a firefighter, and mom to 2 french bulldogs named EMS and Benzo.
+Yes, EMS stands for Emergency Medical Services and Benzo for Benzodiazepine.
+My childhood took place in Michigan but I now reside in Orange County, CA. School took me across the country a couple of times; I am a proud Sun Devil and Buckeye alum!
 I am French, Mexican, and Polish.

 FREQUENTLY ASKED QUESTIONSAsk your question